furSUDO/Discord-Ban-Appeal-Manager/README.md

 )
 ```
 you also need to create a trigger to preent servers from being crosslinked.
-Runnung this sql command provided me with a lot of hassle during development, so you can forcerun it with `!dropandbuild` if this doesn't work;
+Running this sql command provided me with a lot of hassle during development, so you can forcerun it with `!dropandbuild` if this doesn't work;
 ```sql
 CREATE TRIGGER before_linkedservers_insert BEFORE INSERT
     ON linkedservers